 Jones, K. M. L., Rubel, A., & LeClere, E. (forthcoming).
 A matter of trust: Higher education institutions as information fiduciaries in an age of educational data mining and learning analytics.
 Journal of the Association for Information Science and Technology

 Jones, K. M. L., & Hinchliffe, L. J. (forthcoming).
 New methods, new needs: Preparing academic library practitioners to address ethical issues associated with learning analytics.
-In Proceedings of the Annual Meeting of the Association for Library and Information Science Education (ALISE)
+Proceedings of the Annual Meeting of the Association for Library and Information Science Education (ALISE)

 Jones, K. M. L., McCoy, C., Frischmann, B. M., Sanfilippo, M., & Strandburg, K. J. (forthcoming).
 Institutional data labor: Socio-technical integration and privacy in practice in institutional research.
 In Privacy as Knowledge Commons Governance.
 Cambridge University Press.